ionutfarcas/distributed_Operator_Inference/README.md

 # Distributed Operator Inference (dOpInf)

-Distributed Operator Inference (dOpInf) [1] is an algorithm for fast and scalable construction of predictive physics-based reduced-order models (ROMs) trained from data sets of extremely large state dimension.
+Distributed Operator Inference (dOpInf) [1] [references] is an algorithm for fast and scalable construction of predictive physics-based reduced-order models (ROMs) trained from data sets of extremely large state dimension.
 The algorithm learns structured physics-based ROMs [3] that approximate the dynamical systems underlying those data sets This repository provides a step-by-step tutorial using a 2D Navier-Stokes flow over a step scenario as a case study based on Ref.
 [2].
 The goal of this tutorial is to guide users through the implementation process and make dOpInf accessible for integration into complex application scenarios.